210 Degrees Celsius in Fahrenheit: A thorough look

 -

 Cooking: This temperature is commonly used in high-heat cooking methods such as broiling, roasting, and deep frying.
 Many recipes require reaching this temperature to achieve a specific level of browning, crispness, or to ensure food is thoroughly cooked.
-For example, certain types of bread require baking at this temperature to achieve a perfectly crisp crust.
+As an example, certain types of bread require baking at this temperature to achieve a perfectly crisp crust.

 -